Iditarod looks for relevance as race across Alaska starts

 Nearly 1,000 miles (1,600 kilometers) of unforgiving terrain, doused in deep snow this year, await them as they cross two mountain ranges, travel on the frozen Yukon River and navigate the treacherous and wind-whipped Bering Sea coast to the old Gold Rush town of Nome.
 The winner is expected there about 10 or 11 days after the start.

 “This year we’ve had a lot of snow.
-I won’t ever say too much snow, but it’s been a challenge to get trail put in,” race director Mark Nordman said.
+I won’t ever say too much snow.
+But it’s been a challenge to get trail put in,” race director Mark Nordman said.
 “It’s been a traditional colder winter like we used to have 10 years ago.”

 Five former champions are in the race, including four-time winners Martin Buser and Lance Mackey and three-time champion Mitch Seavey.
 Jeff King, another four-time winner, was set to run this year’s race until he underwent emergency surgery Monday for a hernia and perforated intestine.
 One of his dog handlers will run the team instead.